CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 ![Phototransistor circuit](images/lab2_phototransistor_schem.png)

-3. By holding the transistor towards the window (sunlight contains IR) and towards the flourescent lights, we checked whether or not we needed to worry about unwanted signals at DC and 60Hz.
-It seems that a filter (analog or digital) will definitely be worth the trouble!
+3. By holding the transistor towards the window (sunlight contains IR) and towards the flourescent lights (these flicker at about 120Hz), we checked whether or not we needed to worry about unwanted signals at DC and 120Hz.
+It seems that a filter (analog or digital) might be worth the trouble.

 3. This is the output of the circuit when we held a transmitting treasure close to the phototransistor: